saifulnipo/eis-semantic-annotation/README.md

-# Semantic Table Annotation Tool for EIS related PDF documents
+# Semantic annotation of tabular data in PDF documents via crowdsourcing

-It is a web-based semantic annotation tool for annotating table information in a pdf documents <br>
+It is a web-based semantic annotation tool for annotating table information in a pdf documents. <br>
+This tool has been developed as part of Masters thesis work. <br>
 Using this tool one can annotate a table text in the form of tripple.<br> This tool transform selected table information in to the [RDF Data Cube Vocabulary](http://www.w3.org/TR/vocab-data-cube/).

 ## Project Current state
-Following are the working features and ongoing works details.<br>
+Following are the working features of the current thesis work.<br>

 ### Currently working features:
 - [Table auto annotation](http://youtu.be/i4oXo01cpVY)